NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 # TODO
+- [ ] retest the scripts indivudally to be sure the scope of the python import are correct now.

-- [ ] script for merge to main github from main, update dev from main and then and continue on working with dev (commands - so do not need to search next time)
+- [ ] script to help github merging: update dev from main after having merged dev to main. (commands - so do not need to search next time)

-- [ ] optimization sqlite writing in database - need to have it add data efficiently (at the end because basic functions have to work)
+- [ ] optimization sqlite writing in database - need to have it add data efficiently (at the end because basic functions have to work) (wont fix now - too much to do)
-- [ ] automatic script to run unittesting - check if working and improve that
+- [ ] automatic script to run unittesting - check if working and improve that  (wont fix now - too much to do)
+- [ ] still require improving the processing of data - that would be best to merge before creating all sqlite OR use a database type that can be written in parallel (wont fix now - too much to do)
+- [ ] improve the loggin system to make it more clear (wont fix now - too much to do)